vega/vega-lite/site/docs/selection/selection.md

 {:#compose}
 ### Composing Multiple Selections

 So far, we have only considered how to use one selection at a time.
-Vega-Lite also supports combining multiple selections using the `not`, `or`, and `and` logical composition operators.
+Vegemite also supports combining multiple selections using the `not`, `or`, and `and` logical composition operators.

 For example, we had previously seen how we could setup two interval selections for our users Alex and Morgan.
 Now, we color the rectangles when they fall within Alex's <select onchange="changeSpec('selection_composition', 'selection_composition_' + this.value)">
   <option>and</option>